 When reading stuff on the internet, it’s helpful to have an idea about who’s writing it (and who to blame when it doesn’t live up to expectations): Fred Schamber is a lifelong Lutheran who attended Lutheran schools from kindergarten through college, and intended to be a Lutheran church worker like his father, brother, and numerous other relatives.
 Instead, God had other plans and through an unplanned sequence of events and opportunities he ended up acquiring a PhD in nuclear physics and a very enjoyable career in scientific instrument design/management in the field of electron microscopy and x-ray microanalysis.
 Retired in 2015 at the age of 75, he is now enjoying his other passions for reading, writing, and general goofing around.
 He was very flattered when in the spring of 2016 he was awarded an honorary Doctor of Letters by his alma mater, Concordia University Nebraska.

 Fred and Julie Schamber live in Murrysville, PA where they are active members of Emmanuel Lutheran Church, a congregation of the NALC (North American Lutheran Church).
-They have three children: Pamela, who is a pediatrician and sprint-dog-sled musher in Anchorage, AK; Kimberly who lives in Manhattan and is a graphics artist and fashion designer; and Douglas who is a mechanical engineer/manager working in the Pittsburgh area for a navy contractor.
-Collectively their children have provided them with four grandchildren, fourteen grand-pups, two grand-horses, and a collection of smaller grand-critters.
-Julie and Fred are directors of Lutheran Marriage Encounter for the northeastern US and eastern Canada, and present at LME weekends.
-They have recently participated in a medical mission trip of the Good Shepherd Foundation to the Grande Saline area of Haiti.
-In their free time they enjoy bicycling on the wonderful trails of Western Pennsylvania.
+They have three children: Pamela, who is a pediatrician and sprint-dog-sled musher in Anchorage, AK; Kimberly an independent artist who splits her time between NYC and Vail, CO; and Douglas who is a mechanical engineer/manager working in the Pittsburgh area for a navy contractor.
+Collectively their children have provided them with four grandchildren, over eighteen grand-pups, two grand-horses, and a collection of smaller grand-critters.
+Julie and Fred are retired directors of Lutheran Marriage Encounter for the northeastern US and eastern Canada, and presented at over 75 LME weekends.
+They have participated in a medical mission trip of The Good Shepherd Foundation to the Grande Saline area of Haiti and Fred serves as secretary on the TGSF board.
+In their free time they have enjoyed bicycling on the wonderful trails of Western Pennsylvania.

 If you want to reach Fred directly, you can email him at firstname.lastname@example.org.